HewlettPackard/hpegl-metal-os-windows-iso/README.md

 README.md | This documentation
-Autounattend-2019.xml | Autounattend file that will be selected when you are building Windows Server 2019 Autounattend-2022.xml | Autounattend file that will be selected when you are building Windows Server 2022 Main.ps1 | Makes the necessary modifications to a new ISO, and then creates a YAML file for it to be used by Bare Metal.
+Autounattend-2019.xml | Autounattend file that will be selected when you are building Windows Server 2019 Autounattend-2022.xml | Autounattend file that will be selected when you are building Windows Server 2022 Autounattend-2025.xml | Autounattend file that will be selected when you are building Windows Server 2025 Main.ps1 | Makes the necessary modifications to a new ISO, and then creates a YAML file for it to be used by Bare Metal.
 Get-ADK.ps1 | A basic script to retrieve the Windows ADK and WinPE add-on packages glm-cloudbaseinit-setup.ps1.template.dos | This is the cloud-init template file that Bare Metal will use to setup cloud-init to run on the 1st boot.
 This is where you can create more files in CloudBase-Init's LocalScripts directory to be executed after installation.